netboxlabs/orb-agent/README.md

   ...
 ```

-Currently, only the `local` manager is supported, which retrieves policies from the same configuration file passed to the agent.
+Currently, only the `local` manager is supported, which retrieves policies from the local configuration file passed to the agent.

 ### Backends
 The `Backends` section specifies what Orb agent backends should be enabled.
 Each Orb agent backend offers specific discovery or observability capabilities and may require specific configuration information.